cheerz/swift-style-guide-cheerz/README.markdown

 * There should be no blank lines after an opening brace or before a closing brace.

-* Closing parentheses should not appear on a line by themselves.
+* Closing parentheses should appear on a line by themselves.

 **Preferred**:
 ```swift